Differentiable Uncalibrated Imaging: Conclusion

 \section{Conclusion}

 We presented a differentiable imaging inverse problem framework to jointly reconstruct the unknown image and learn unknown measurement coordinates when they are approximately known.
 There are two major elements in our proposed method.
 Firstly, we learn continuous representations of the measurements whose input are measurement coordinates and output are the corresponding measurements.
 By optimizing with respect to their parameters and their input, we jointly learn the measurement representation parameters and the unknown measurement coordinates.
 The second aspect of our method is that because these representations can be evaluated at any input coordinate, we can leverage reconstruction methods that are designed for measurement coordinates that are different from the ones of the observations.
-Our 2D and 3D CT imaging experiments show that our framework produces superior reconstructions when there is measurement coordinate uncertainty.
+Our 2D and 3D CT imaging simulations show that the benefit of using our framework increases with the level of measurement coordinate uncertainty.

 As our framework does not assume a particular measurement representation, we use both implicit neural networks and splines to represent measurements.
 Splines are generally viewed as interpolation tools, however, our work demonstrates that they can also be learnable differentiable representations that perform comparably to implicit neural representations.
 Differentiable splines may provide a viable solution for current research directions that have been focusing on using implicit neural networks which can have significantly more parameters and complexity \cite{xie2022neural}.